 There exists a tenuous relationship between theology and science.
 We know the divergence between the various views on origins.
-It’s a batter between science and faith on the surface with the struggle between theology and naturalism behind the scenes.
+It’s a battle between science and faith, but that’s on the surface.
+Behind the scenes it’s the struggle between theology and naturalism as dominant paragidms.
 Science, it appears, has this desire to dominate society and its institutions.
 Well, not science per se.
 No, this is the goal of the naturalist scientist.

-Yet there is the matter of scientific method.
-But this comes in several forms which require some clarification.
-We can recall our early education in the empirical methods of laboratory experimentation.
+There is first the matter of scientific method.
+But even this comes in several forms, a point that requires some clarification.
+We all recall our early education in the empirical methods of laboratory experimentation.
 Mix two chemicals and get the predictable reaction.
 Life was simple then.

 Newer scientific methods go further and delve into theoretical model structures.
 These models are not so much designed around the management of a test but on the interpretation of the data.
 They sometimes predict future events (weather forecasting models) and sometimes analyze the past (data mining structures and explanatory models).
 These get a little closer to where this discussion is headed, but again a little different direction is called for.

 One of the characteristics of models is that they must exist apart from their data.
 They are not drawn from the data, for that is not possible.
 Any model is founded on a set of assumptions regarding the character of the data.
 These assumptions sometimes prove themselves correct or incorrect, with varying degrees of accuracy, thus allowing for assessment and falsification.

 Returning to the weather forecasting model we can observe falsification on a daily basis.
 Improvements in these models are progressing quite rapidly and accuracy has leaped magnitudes over the past several decades.
 Still one need only wait a relatively few minutes to observe inaccuracy.
 The assumptions that inform the model are becoming more precise, which in turn forces the collection of additional data to fill the model thus allowing for more precision in predicting future weather patterns.